 In some aspects, Mexico is what I imagined it would be: poor and dirty, dangerous if a person isn’t careful, and, in certain places, populated by too many Canadians and Americans.
 But, in many other ways, it’s so much better than the reasons I chose to avoid it in the first place.

 It may seem odd that a big, metropolitan center like Guadalajara gets only a brief note in this post, seemingly only as a stopping point en route to the coast.
-And yes, if that’s all it got, it would be odd, but because the first two months in the city were focused on the whole cancer thing, and my wife and I returned to Guadalajara after a month in Melaque, Guadalajara gets an entire post to itself.
+And yes, if that’s all it got, it would be odd, but because the first two months in the city were focused on the whole cancer thing, and my wife and I returned to Guadalajara after a month in Melaque, Guadalajara gets an entire post to itself later.

 Back to Melaque then.

-Melaque, Jalisco, is a very typical Mexican town.
+Melaque, in the state of Jalisco, is a very typical Mexican town.
 It’s a dusty, grubby little place with very few paved streets, very few sidewalks that actually span an entire block, too much errant garbage, and the requisite number of stray dogs and chickens running around.
 Besides all that, though, it’s got some great shopping, good beaches, some decent places to eat, and many of the nicest, warmest, and most welcoming people to be found anywhere.

 I doubt there were fewer than fifteen thousand humans present at any given time during the entire month we were there.